 You may want to retire at 40 or 50, get that number in your mind.
 This will help you to calculate how much you need to save and make each year to store X amount for your retirement.

-Maybe you have 20 years till retirement, 3 years till you get a new job, 2 years to start a new business, 5 years to double your investments, 10 years to save 5(X) your annual salary.
+Maybe you have 20 years till retirement, 3 years till you get a new job, 2 years to start a new business, 5 years to double your investments, and 10 years to save 5(X) your annual salary.

 Got it?
 Set a time limit and make calculations to ease your retirement problems.